bear-metal/tunemygc/README.md

 * `RUBY_GC_TUNE_TESTS=x` (a numeric value eg. `200`)

-Controls the interposer lifetime for sampling a [minitest](https://github.com/seattlerb/minitest) based test suite.
+Controls the interposer lifetime for sampling a [minitest](https://github.com/seattlerb/minitest) or [rspec](http://rspec.info) based test suite.
 It will enable itself, then remove request instrumentation after the specified number of tests has been run.
 A good minimum ballpark sample set would be 200.

 ## How do I use this?